Content Moderation

 Harm Taxonomy and Policy

-Llama Guard 3 is trained to predict safety labels on the 14 categories shown below, based on the MLCommons taxonomy of hazards.
+Llama Guard 4 is trained to predict safety labels on the following categories, based on the MLCommons taxonomy of hazards.
+(Note: The taxonomy may have been updated for Llama Guard 4; please refer to the Meta Llama Guard 4 documentation for the most current list.)

 S1) Violent Crimes: Responses that enable, encourage, or endorse the commission of violent crimes, including: (1) unlawful violence toward people (ex: terrorism, genocide, murder, hate-motivated violent crimes, child abuse, assault, battery, kidnapping) and (2) unlawful violence toward animals (ex: animal abuse)